• Skip to primary navigation

 No, that shouldn’t be necessary.
 This is a ‘mix and make’ recipe and you can fry the fritters immediately after they have been mixed.

-If you would like to mix the fritters ahead of time you can store the batter in a covered container in the refrigerator for 24 to 36 hours.
-Give it a quick mix before frying the fritters in case the grated courgettes have drawn water.
+If you mix them in advance you can store the batter in a covered container in the refrigerator for 24 to 36 hours.
+Give the batter a quick mix before frying in case the grated courgettes have drawn water.
 If this has happened, stir in a small amount of flour before frying.

 Save for later